 You will need to produce two different title/signature pages:

-- A title/signature page which will include a signature line above each committee members typed name.
-The signature page is to be signed by all members of your committee when they have approved the thesis or dissertation.
-All committee members must sign the same page and only original signatures will be accepted.
+- 1. Title/signature page including a signature line above each committee members typed name.
+This title page is to be signed by all members of your committee when they have approved the thesis or dissertation.
+All committee members must sign the same page and only original 'wet' signatures will be accepted.
+If your committee members are not local, you will need to arrange mailing.

-- A title page with the typed names of your thesis/dissertation committee without signatures.
-This will be the first page of the electronic thesis/dissertation PDF file which you will submit via the ETD website.
+- 2. Title page with the typed names of your thesis/dissertation committee with blank signature lines.
+This will be the first page of the electronic thesis/dissertation PDF file you will submit via the ETD website.
 This second format is required to prevent the publication of the signatures of your committee members.

-Master’s theses and doctoral dissertations are required to include an abstract.
-If your abstract appears in the introductory pages of your thesis/dissertation manuscript, it must follow the same format as the rest of your thesis/dissertation (1 inch margin on all sides, double-spaced, consecutive page numbering, etc.).
+Master’s theses and doctoral dissertations must include an abstract.
+Your abstract must follow the same format as the rest of your thesis/dissertation (1 inch margin on all sides, double-spaced, consecutive page numbering, roman numeral or arabic pagination, etc.).

 A separate abstract is submitted to ProQuest Information and Learning (PQIL) during the electronic submission process and must be formatted following the guidelines on the ETD website.
 It is important to write an abstract that gives a clear description of the content and major divisions of the thesis/dissertation, since PQIL will publish the abstract exactly as submitted.

-Students completing their requirements under doctoral Plan A should provide copies of the abstract for use by the dissertation committee during the examination.
+Students completing their requirements under Doctoral Plan A should provide copies of the abstract to their dissertation committee during the examination.

 - Style and Format

 You should be guided on matters of style by the chair and members of your thesis/dissertation committee.
-Graduate Studies is not concerned with the form of the bibliography, appendix, footnotes, etc. as long as they are done in some acceptable, consistent and recognized manner approved by your committee.
+Graduate Studies is not concerned with the form of the bibliography, appendix, footnotes, etc. as long as they are done in a consistent and recognized manner approved by your committee.

 There are many valuable references available to assist students in preparing and writing research papers and theses.
-Listed below are references that have been suggested by students and faculty.
+Here are references suggested by students and faculty:

 MLA Handbook for Writers of Research Papers, Theses and Dissertations, by Joseph Gibaldi and Walter S. Achtert: The Modern Language Association of America, 7th.
 Ed., 2009.